totalspectrum/spin2cpp/doc/basic.md

 ```
 #include "foo.h"
 ```
 Included files are searched for first in the same directory as the file that contains the `#include`.
 If they are not found there, then they are searched for in any directories specified by a `-I` or `-L` option on the command line.
 If the environment variable `FLEXCC_INCLUDE` is defined, that gives a directory to be searched after command line options.
-Finally the path `../include` relative to the fastspin executable binary is checked.
+Finally the path `../include` relative to the FlexProp executable binary is checked.

 #### PRAGMA